Nelson Taylor: Civil War

 Taylor was commissioned colonel of the 72nd New York Volunteer Infantry Regiment, July 23, 1861.
-In March 1862 he replaced the infamous Danial Sickles as commander of the division.
+In March 1862, he replaced the infamous Danial Sickles as commander of the division.
 Sickles was a favorite of Lincoln and Joseph Hooker, though he was hardly liked in Congress.
 As commander of the Excelsior Brigade he saw action at the Battle of Williamsburg and Second Bull Run.
-He fought with the Army of the Potomac until September 1862 when he was promoted to Brigadier General at the recommendation of General McClellan.
-Taylor was transferred to the First Army Corps to replace Brigadier General George Hartsuff who was injured in the Battle of Antietam.
+He fought with the Army of the Potomac until September 1862, when he was promoted to Brigadier General at the recommendation of General McClellan.
+Taylor was transferred to the First Army Corps to replace Brigadier General George Hartsuff, who was injured in the Battle of Antietam.

-Taylor commanded the Third Brigade of the First Army Corps during the Battle of Fredericksburg where “he distinguished himself for his bravery and coolness during action.”
-At the start of the battle he assisted in capturing the bridge at Rappahannock Station, an important crossing point for the Union Army.
+Taylor commanded the Third Brigade of the First Army Corps during the Battle of Fredericksburg, where “he distinguished himself for his bravery and coolness during action.”
+At the start of the battle, he assisted in capturing the bridge at Rappahannock Station, an important crossing point for the Union Army.
 Taylor was given command of the front-line troops of General John Gibbon’s division during the initial assault on Confederate lines due to Taylor's “iron discipline” with his troops.
-Taylor's advance against General James Henry Lane who held Stonewall Jackson's left was repulsed.
+Taylor's advance against General James Henry Lane, who held Stonewall Jackson's left, was repulsed.
 Taylor rallied his men long enough for support to arrive from General Lane in his rear.
-During the fighting General Gibbon was injured and Taylor took command of the division where he promptly advanced reserves on the Confederate lines to reinforce the collapsing middle of the line.
-At one point his troops begged him to retreat as they were out of ammunition, to which he replied, “use the bayonet.”
-The position which Taylor had reinforced held for a period of time, until a Confederate line emerged from the nearby woods and he was forced to retreat.
+During the fighting, General Gibbon was injured, and Taylor took command of the division, where he promptly advanced reserves on the Confederate lines to reinforce the collapsing middle of the line.
+At one point, his troops begged him to retreat as they were out of ammunition, to which he replied, “Use the bayonet.”
+The position that Taylor had reinforced held for a period of time, until a Confederate line emerged from the nearby woods and he was forced to retreat.
 This retreat forced Taylor to surrender control of the RF&P Railroad which was vital to both sides.
 The collapse of the center of the Union Army's line ensured that the town would not be taken.
 Nelson's troops suffered heavy losses during the battle due to inferior firepower and being in an inferior position on the battlefield.
 Though he suffered defeat and was forced to retreat, Taylor's actions in the battle earned him high praise from both his troops and superiors.

 Taylor resigned his commission on January 19, 1863.
 This is likely due to the events of the Mud March led by General Burnside.
-Taylor returned to New York City where he reopened his law practice in the city.
+Taylor returned to New York City, where he reopened his law practice in the city.